phuocnguyen2201/portfolio_project_php/README.md

 List and describe any forms that have been created as part of your project.
 Include details about the purpose of each form and any validation logic.

-- Form 1 (Created By): Leave inquiry: Link to the related code file (github) | Link to the form (shell.hamk.fi). | Validations Applied
+- Form 1 (Created By Aleksei Ossipov): Leave inquiry: Link to the related code file (github) | Link to the form (shell.hamk.fi). | Validations Applied

 - Form 2 (Created By Phuoc Ng): Login: Link to the related code file (github) | Link to the form (shell.hamk.fi). | Validations Applied